MohibBhojani/Project/README.md

     Salary
     User

-You can easily inport this website to your PC Simply create a database on WAMP XAMP or any Apache Server Name  "Project".
+You can easily import this website to your PC Simply create a database on WAMP XAMP or any Apache Server Name  "Project".